Skip to main content

 The DC Opt-In Program is not a voluntary early retirement incentive program (VERIP).
 The DC Opt-In Program is designed for those who intend to continue University employment but prefer to earn their retirement benefits entirely under a defined contribution plan.
 The DC Opt-In Program converts the employee’s pension benefit to a lump sum and transfers the amount of the lump sum to the DC Plan.

-Participating in the Defined Contribution Opt-In Program will not change your access to retiree health insurance.
-If you choose to participate in the Defined Contribution Opt-In Program, you will have access to retiree health insurance that is available at the time you separate from the University on the same terms as if you had remained in your current retirement plan for as long as the University continues to offer retiree health insurance.
+Participating in the DC Opt-In Program will not change an employee’s access to retiree health insurance.
+Employees who choose to participate in the DC Opt-In Program, will have access to retiree health insurance that is available at the time they separate from the University on the same terms as if they had remained in their current retirement plan for as long as the University continues to offer retiree health insurance.

 Financial status of the pension plan